Marmosets are highly active monkeys native to South America. The monkey spirit animal is related to playfulness, humor, light-heartedness, and joy.

 Behavior with other animals:

-This adorable dog is full of potential but will need a little bit of work, time, and patience.
-We have no doubt she will soon be a great family companion who will enjoy being involved in all the fun with everyone.
+Marmoset's big personality!
+She's a very endearing dog.
+She's goofy, playful, sweet, smart, responsive, and easy.
+She's an absolute doll and so easy to fall in love with!
+This adorable dog is indeed full of potential and we have no doubt she will soon be a great family companion who will enjoy being involved in all the fun with everyone.

 Even if you can’t adopt this sweetheart, you can still help by donating for their care.